 • Storage Standard Plan: 500MB max per app

-I recently reached the Free plan limit.
-I got an error from GitHub CI/CD pipeline saying:
+If you reach the Free plan limit.
+You will get an error from GitHub CI/CD pipeline saying:

 The content server has rejected the request with: BadRequest